 - The applicant should be a medical school graduate and current clinical trainee (resident or fellow), staff neurologist, or faculty member in a neurology department in their country of residence.
 Medical school, master's degree, and Ph.D. students are not eligible.

 - The applicant should be less than 36 years of age or must explain why there is a need for the scholarship if their age is over 36.

 - The applicant must explain how attending the meeting will affect the development of their career and how it will help with neurology education and patient services in their country.
 (Summary Letter)

 - The applicant shall submit an abstract for a paper or poster for the annual meeting.
 The Committee will use this to assess the academic potential of the applicant.
 The award will not be contingent on acceptance of the paper or poster for presentation at the annual meeting.
-While the abstract must be submitted through the official AAN abstract submission site, a copy must be included with the award application.
+While the abstract must be submitted through the official AAN abstract submission site, (by October 21) a copy must be included with the award application.

 - The applicant should be recommended by the Chair of the Academic Department, mentor or supervisor for which they are working.
 The Chair must submit a summary letter describing any financial resources the Department has available to it, such as faculty education or travel funds, and why this individual deserves the scholarship.